jayharan/automated-fact-checking/README.md

 - evidence sentence selection
 - claim veracity prediction

-Relevant document retrieval was approached using search algorithms, a logistic regression was used to select relevant sentences and then deep learning architectures were used for claim veracity prediction.
+Relevant document retrieval was tackled by using search algorithms, a logistic regression was used to select relevant sentences and then deep learning architectures were used for claim veracity prediction.

 - Project_Description.pdf contains more information on the project and instructions on acquiring the data.